-I’m not going to lie to you, one duct problem leads to many.
-If your indoor air is dirty (check out our Air Balance blog post), the impurity can accumulate inside your ducts and, if the debris is substantial, clog them.
+We won't lie: one duct problem leads to many.
+If your indoor air is dirty, the impurity can accumulate inside your ducts and, if the debris is substantial, clog them.
 This is made worse with holes, loose connections, and general uncleanliness in your home.

 If your ductwork is clogged and it isn’t debris or Bruce Willis crawling through, then it might be pests.
 HVAC ductwork wear and tear creates spaces for rodents and bugs to make themselves at home and multiply.
 When this happens, you’ll hear noises or smell funk to go along with the blockage in air.

 Warning: do not let moisture enter your air ducts.
-Mold will form.
-And while it may not physically deteriorate your air duct, it will affect the quality of your air and by association, your lungs.
+Bio-growth will form.
+And while it may not physically deteriorate your air duct, it will affect the quality of your air and, by association, your lungs.
 Supply vents will blow mold spores to every room.
-And in worst case scenarios, this could lead to the decay of furniture or walls.
+And in the worst cases, this could decay your furniture or walls.

-If you suspect something is wrong with your air duct system, call reputable HVAC experts like our team at SuperTech HVAC.
-By performing a room by room analysis, they’ll assess whether your HVAC system is delivering the right amount of air to each area of your house.
+If you suspect something is wrong with your air duct system, call reputable HVAC experts like our team here at SuperTech HVAC.
+By performing a room-by-room analysis, our technicians will assess whether your HVAC system is delivering the right amount of air to each area of your house.
 This is done in 7 steps:

 We’ve bestowed you with the basic knowledge that can be useful at family barbecues or while fishing with old pals.
 Sadly, you’re no pro.
-Always call an experienced technician to deal with your HVAC issues, especially problematic air ducts.
+So make sure to hire Baltimore's top-rated heating and cooling contractor for your problematic duct issues.
 Many HVAC contractors don’t even offer air duct retrofitting for air flow correction, so be sure to do your homework.
 If you live in Maryland, call SuperTech HVAC for all your HVAC air duct problems, big or small.
-We’ve fixed them all.
+We’ve fixed them all!